 - In a large mixing bowl, sift together flour, baking soda, cornstarch, salt, and nutmeg, set aside

-- In a medium size bowl, whisk the melted butter, brown sugar, white sugar, and vanilla together until no brown smooth
+- In a medium size bowl, whisk the melted butter, brown sugar, white sugar, and vanilla together until smooth

 - Add eggs and egg yolks to wet ingredients, mix until combined